 2003, American session drummer Tony Thompson died of cancer aged 48.
 He was most famous as the drummer with The Power Station along with Robert Palmer, and John Taylor and Andy Taylor of Duran Duran and Chic, whose single ‘Le Freak’ hit No.1 in the US, and No.7 in the UK.
 He also played on David Bowie’s hit single ‘Let’s Dance’.
 Thompson also played drums with Led Zeppelin (along with Phil Collins) at Live Aid in 1985.

-2008, Mitch Mitchell, the British drummer with the Jimi Hendrix Experience was found dead in his US hotel room aged 61
+Another stick man gone, this time in 2008, Mitch Mitchell, the British drummer with the Jimi Hendrix Experience was found dead in his US hotel room aged 61

 Finally for today it’s a Happy Birthday to Neil Young!